david-xhk/binary_tree/README.rst

 Node(1)

 .. note::
-    Since Node compares for equality tentatively, it is possible to exploit this by simply passing in the value of the Node you wish to refer to, *provided that the value is unique within the tree*.
+    Since :class:`~binary_tree.Node` :ref:`tests for equality tentatively <Equality testing>`, it is possible to exploit this by simply passing in the value of the node you wish to refer to, *provided that the value is unique within the tree*.

 =========
  Credits